-- Avon's Establishing Character Moment in Space Fall, keeping to himself while pretending not to listen to Blake's escape plan and then reeling off technical details about the computer.
+- Avon's Establishing Character Moment, keeping to himself while pretending not to listen to Blake's escape plan and then reeling off technical details about the computer.
 Just to show how smart he is.

 - Avon's brutal fight with a technician.

 - Jenna refusing Captain Raiker's proposal to be kept essentially as a sex slave.
 It's unknown what she whispered to him, but it was something along the lines of "Go fuck yourself".

 - Even though it didn't go as planned, this exchange: